g45t345rt/minifaker/README.md

 ### Better alternatives

-I will deprecate functions with better alternatives. use `npm i nanoid` to generate string ID use `npm i lorem-ipsum` to generate lorem words
+I will deprecate functions with better alternatives.

+- use `npm i nanoid` to generate string ID
+- use `npm i lorem-ipsum` to generate lorem words

 ### Duplicates

 I've notice that faker locales have duplicate words :S.
-I will remove the duplicates when importing locale files to reduce size as much as possible.
+I'll try fix the duplicates when importing locale files to reduce size as much as possible.

 ## Example / usage